 So you won't overwhelm these new friends with too much information at once, it is much wiser to build up a website.
 There you can describe all you do in detail and provide photos to illustrate, and make a more urgent plea for donor donations, or regular sponsors.
 Then when you have made a new friend, just give them the link to your website and they can go see as much as they are prepared to see about your ministry. - Yes, there are guidelines for building a very good and effective website, but I won't go into those details here.

 Always address your new friend, and potential donor, with respect and thoughtfulness.
 Don't just talk about yourself and your great need.
 Inquire into their lives.
 If you promise to pray for them, really do pray for them.
 Do not make empty promises!

-Maybe in your country you are used to seeing beggars that cry out, try to stop passersby, and show off their deformities and great need.
+Maybe in your country you are used to seeing beggars that cry out, trying to stop passersby, and show off their deformities and great need.
 But you know what?
 North American Christians like myself do NOT all feel obligated to give out of PITY.
 If your tactics are like such a beggar, you will not get help from the far more generous Christians who give for other reasons.
 No wonder your emails are not harvesting the results you hoped for.